ionos-cloud/ionosctl/docs/subcommands/nic-update.md

-      --cols strings           Columns to be printed in the standard output (default [NicId,Name,Dhcp,LanId,Ips,State]) -c, --config string          Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") --datacenter-id string   The unique Data Center Id (required) --force                  Force command to execute without user input -h, --help                   help for update
+      --cols strings           Columns to be printed in the standard output (default [NicId,Name,Dhcp,LanId,Ips,State]) -c, --config string          Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") --datacenter-id string   The unique Data Center Id (required) --dhcp                   Boolean value that indicates if the NIC is using DHCP (true) or not (false) (default true) --force                  Force command to execute without user input -h, --help                   help for update
-      --lan-id int             The LAN ID the NIC sits on (default 1) --nic-dhcp               Boolean value that indicates if the NIC is using DHCP (true) or not (false) (default true) --nic-id string          The unique NIC Id (required) --nic-ips strings        IPs assigned to the NIC --nic-name string        The name of the NIC
-  -o, --output string          Desired output format [text|json] (default "text") -q, --quiet                  Quiet output
+      --ips strings            IPs assigned to the NIC --lan-id int             The LAN ID the NIC sits on (default 1) --name string            The name of the NIC --nic-id string          The unique NIC Id (required) -o, --output string          Desired output format [text|json] (default "text") -q, --quiet                  Quiet output
       --server-id string       The unique Server Id